Code of Hammurabi: Mosaic, Graeco-Roman, and modern

 The relationship of the Code of Hammurabi to the Mosaic Law, specifically the Covenant Code of Exodus 20:22–23:19, has been a subject of discussion since its discovery.
 Friedrich Delitzsch argued the case for strong influence in a 1902 lecture, in one episode of the "Babel und Bibel" ("Babel and Bible", or "Panbabylonism") debate on the influence of ancient Mesopotamian cultures on ancient Israel.
 However, he was met with strong resistance.
 There was cultural contact between Mesopotamia and the Levant, and Middle Bronze Age tablets of casuistic cuneiform law have been found at Hazor.
 There are also similarities between the Code of Hamurabi and the Covenant Code: in the casuistic format, in principles such as lex talionis ("eye for an eye"), and in the content of the provisions.
 Some similarities are striking, such as in the provisions concerning a man-goring ox (Code of Hammurabi laws 250–252, Exodus 21:28–32).
 Certain writers have posited direct influence: David P. Wright, for example, asserts that the Covenant Code is "directly, primarily, and throughout dependent upon the Laws of Hammurabi", "a creative rewriting of Mesopotamian sources ... to be viewed as an academic abstraction rather than a digest of laws".
 Others posit indirect influence, such as via Aramaic or Phoenician intermediaries.
 The consensus, however, is that the similarities are a result of inheriting common traditions.
 In 1916, George A. Barton cited "a similarity of antecedents and of general intellectual outlook".
-More recently, David Winton Thomas has stated: "There is no ground for assuming any direct borrowing by the Hebrew from the Babylonian.
+More recently, David Thomas has stated: "There is no ground for assuming any direct borrowing by the Hebrew from the Babylonian.
 Even where the two sets of laws differ little in the letter, they differ much in the spirit".